sorry-cypress/gitbook/configuration/persistent.md

 [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) is a simple and popular managed solution that also has a free tier.

+You can set an automatic document expiry time (ttl) on the MongoDB indexes by setting the following environment variables:

+The Runs index
+`MONGO_RUNS_SECONDS=86400`

+The Instances index
+`MONGO_INSTANCES_SECONDS=86400`

+The Projects index
+`MONGO_PROJECTS_SECONDS=86400`

+The value is in seconds and will be used by MongoDB to automatically remove documents from the index once their age reaches this value.

 ### Redis \(optional\)

 Having a redis connection available allows the director to use to run delayed tasks.
 Delayed tasks are being used to implement [Inactivity Timeout](../concepts/inactivity-timeout.md) for runs.
 When set, the director would set up delayed tasks using the provided redis connection, instead of volatile memory timers .